© Crown copyright 2016

 Insert the date of completion in this panel (see panel 12: execution).
 Do not do this until after the transfer has been executed.

-Write here the full names (including all middle names) of all the person(s) who are going to transfer the land.
-This must be the name(s) of the registered owners on the land register, or someone who can prove they can act on their behalf (e.g. an executor).
+Write here the full names (including all middle names) of all the person(s) who are going to transfer the property.
+This must be the name(s) of the registered owners in the register, or someone who can prove they can act on their behalf (such as an executor).

-If the information you put in this box does not match what appears on the register of title, you will need to supply us with evidence as to why this is not so.
+If the information you put in this box does not match what appears in the register, you must supply us with evidence as to why.
 This might be a deed poll or marriage certificate for someone who has changed their name.
-If one of joint owners has died you will need to send us the death certificate or grant of probate.
+If one of the joint owners has died, you will need to send us the death certificate or grant of probate.

-If the transferor is a company you will need to complete the additional questions in the panel.
+If the transferor is a company, you must complete the additional fields in the panel.

-Insert the full names of all the people to whom the land is to be transferred (maximum of four).
-Do not include such titles as “Mr.” or “Mrs.”.
-However, if you have any other title, please include it.
+Insert the full names of all the people to whom the property is to be transferred (maximum of four).
+Do not include the titles “Mr” or “Mrs”, but if you have any other title, please include it.

-If a sole proprietor (such as Mr A) wants to transfer the land to two (or more) people including himself (such as both Mr and Mrs A) his name will need to be included as well - he cannot simply transfer just a share in the land.
+If a sole proprietor (such as Mr A) wants to transfer the property to two (or more) people including himself (such as both Mr and Mrs A), his name will need to be included as well.
+He cannot transfer just a share of the property.

-If the transferee is a company you will need to complete the additional questions in the panel.
+If the transferee is a company, you will need to complete the additional fields in the panel.

 Each transferee needs to supply us with a correspondence address, which must be a postal address either in the UK or abroad.
 Please remember to include any postcode or overseas equivalent.
 You may also supply up to two other addresses, which may be a postal, email, box number, or UK document exchange address.

-Keeping your address up to date is very important because we may have to send important notices, which could affect your rights.
+Keeping your address up to date is very important because we may have to send important notices that could affect your rights.

 This statement is appropriate in all cases; do not add to, or otherwise amend this panel.

-Enter the amount paid for the land being transferred where shown (first box).
-If the transfer is to be by way of gift select the second box.
-If the transfer is for any other consideration select the third box and enter the details.
+Enter the amount paid for the property being transferred where shown (first box).
+If the transfer is to be by way of gift, select the second box.
+If the transfer is for any other consideration, select the third box and enter the details.

-In providing these guarantees the transferor(s) give certain binding promises about their title to the land.
+In providing these guarantees the transferor(s) give certain binding promises about their title to the property.
 There are two types, though either may be modified.
 These guarantees impose obligations, which will continue to bind the owner even after completion of the transfer.
-This area is complex and if you have any doubts we recommend you seek the advice of a solicitor or other professional, since HM Land Registry cannot provide you with legal advice.
+This area is complex and if you have any doubts we recommend you seek the advice of a solicitor or other professional, as we cannot provide you with legal advice.

-- Full Title Guarantee: the transferor(s) guarantee, to the best of their knowledge, that there are no financial charges/encumbrances (e.g. mortgages) or other third party interests (e.g. rights of way/leases) which affect the land other than those already revealed to the transferee(s)
+- Full title guarantee: the transferor(s) guarantee, to the best of their knowledge, that there are no financial charges/encumbrances (such as mortgages) or other third party interests (such as rights of way/leases) which affect the property other than those already revealed to the transferee(s)

-- Limited Title Guarantee: as its name implies a more restricted set of promises by the transferor(s).
-This guarantees that the transferor(s) have not themselves created, or allowed to be created any charge, encumbrance or third party interest, which still exists at the date of the transfer.
+- Limited title guarantee: a more restricted set of promises by the transferor(s).
+This guarantees that the transferor(s) have not themselves created, or allowed to be created, any charge, encumbrance or third party interest that still exists at the date of the transfer.